All Episodes

 And is Mueller free to talk about what's in there?

-He probably would be unless the attorney general sought an injunction or a temporary restraining order.
+He probably would be unless the Attorney General sought an injunction or a temporary restraining order.

-Uh and then, as I say, it would become a battle in a federal court.
+And then, as I say, it would become a battle in a federal court.

-Um so, you know, one way or another, Democrats in the House are going to try to make it public.
+So, you know, one way or another, Democrats in the House are going to try to make it public.

-Well, you listen, we all started out thinking Muller is a straight arrow, Muller will do the right thing.
+Well, listen, we all started out thinking Mueller is a straight arrow.

-But after I used to think that about Comey years ago.
+But after, I used to think that about Comey years ago.

 He's got impeccable credentials.